MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can actually be used to create art!
-There are several programming languages that are specifically designed for creating art, such as Processing and p5.js.
+Programming has been used to create art, music, and even poetry!